-For many years, a small, portable Buddy Heater was a low priority item.
+When we were RV newbies, a small, portable Buddy Heater was a low priority piece of winter RV gear.
 Then one day, our propane tanks ran dry and we had no other way to heat our RV at the aforementioned remote desert boondocking spot.
 Shortly after that incident, we bought a portable propane heater made for indoor use.

 Skipping extra insulation.

 We used to think our small fifth wheel didn’t have room to store anything extra.
-So we skipped carrying extra insulation until one particularly bad winter night made us reconsider.
+So we skipped carrying extra insulation until one particularly bad winter night with extreme temps made us reconsider.

-Lots of extra insulation can be added to your RV, but the most commonly used to retain indoor warmth during cold temperatures is Reflectix insulation material.
+You aren’t throwing money down the drain by purchasing extra insulation.
+Add it to your rig and you’re already better off.
+The RV insulation most commonly used to retain indoor warmth during cold temperatures is Reflectix insulation material.
 This lightweight stuff can be cut to the size of your RV windows and ceiling van vents.
 Lay it over them and you have one more way to keep cold out.